 Incidentally, and correctly, Sathya Sai Baba is not in favour

 of lotteries anyhow, as the following shows:-

+"A lottery attracts money from persons who are moved by greed; it holds out the attraction of quick riches and tempts men from the wrong angle.
 It will be tainted money... " (Sathya Sai Speaks Vol 1, p.
 135)